webdesigntuts/portofolio/README.md

 # Personal / Portofolio Website
 Video Part_1: ----\
 Video Part_2: Will Upload Soon \
 You Have to create blogs/portofolios in strapi by yourself.
-I created the content types for you.
+I created the content types for you. \
-If you don't start the strapi backend , The blog and the Portofolio page will return <h1>loading<h1> forever.You can delete My implementation and implement your own Pages.
+If you don't start the strapi backend , The blog and the Portofolio page will return "loading..."  but everything else will work as intended\
+You can delete my implementation on those pages and implement your own Pages.

 ## Install Node Modules
 cd frontend\